niccololampa/gif-grid-splitter/README.md

 Used Next.js and Tailwind css.

+All features are created without the use of third-party libraries including handling of frames and splitting of frames based on mxn).

 gifuct-js - to extract the original gif frames and delay/timing (complicated and expensive process without the use of library)

 gif-encoder - encode of smaller gifs using smaller split frames (encoding of gif using smaller sized frames split based on mxn)

-All other features are created without the use of third-party libraries handling of frames and cutting of frames based on mxn)

 ## Approach